sagemath/trac_to_gh/Issue 6326.md

 # Issue 6326: optional doctest failure -- all quadratic forms tests that involve " # optional -- souvigner"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6326

 Original creator: was